nleloc/mbbpatch-fork/README.md

 - Everything including that listed above code are all licensed under MIT license, it's can be considered as reverse engineered code :>

 ## Patches list :

+> [!IMPORTANT]
+> As of MB v6.4.68+, MB compressed `libapp.so` and improved their tampered library & dex check !
+> This means most important patches that is patching `libapp.so` are now useless and can't be used :(
+> Current situation : `libapp.so` can be decompressed with a [specific hook method](https://t.me/mbbpatch2_chat/99835) described by other dev, but the decompressed `libapp.so` doesn't work if you trying to put it to app.

 ### [📦 `MB Bank : com.mbmobile`](https://t.me/embeeapks)
 <details>